 In tasting through a select number of their older single vineyard Cabernet Sauvignon bottlings, we noticed several threads of consistency throughout these wines.
 First, their superb balance, even in their youth and an accompanying bright acidity.

-The 2015 Pine Ridge Vineyards Howell Mountain Vineyard Cabernet Sauvignon (from their 9-acre Alta Vineyard) offers an intriguing bouquet; showing some savory characteristics with hints of cedar, dark chocolate, clove and Asian spices.
+The 2015 Pine Ridge Vineyards Howell Mountain Vineyard Cabernet Sauvignon (from their 9-acre Alta Vineyard at an elevation of 2,200 feet) offers an intriguing bouquet; showing some savory characteristics with hints of cedar, dark chocolate, clove and Asian spices.
 This bottling is nicely balanced with a noticeable mouthwatering acidity.
 It offers more dark fruit on the palate than red.
 The finish is dusty and earthy featuring both wood and grape tannins.
 The darker spices on the bouquet also show on the finish including notes of black pepper.

 FORTIS (Latin for strength) is a selection by their winemaker who chooses only the top percentage of the best vineyard blocks across their vineyard portfolio with the wines often experiencing slightly extended oak aging time.
 This wine is not made every year.
 The 2015 Pine Ridge Vineyards FORTIS is ruby/purple in the glass showing dark fruit on the bouquet complemented with dark spices including cedar notes and cigar/tobacco leaf.
 Full-bodied with a noticeable intensity on the palate, it offers powerful fruit including blackberry along with black licorice with robust but not overly grippy tannins which continues to persist for some time.
 Despite its more muscular stature, this wine is balanced and has very good acidity.